gavinbunney/terraform-provider-kubectl/docusaurus/docs/resource_manifest.md

 ## Waiting for Rollout

-By default, this resource will wait for Deployments, DaemonSets and APIServices to complete their rollout before proceeding.
+By default, this resource will wait for Deployments and APIServices to complete their rollout before proceeding.
 You can disable this behavior by setting the `wait_for_rollout` field to `false`.

 ## Import